Building a simple ZK project on TON

 The above lines are the new TVM opcodes (BLS12-381) that allow pairing checks to be conducted on the TON Blockchain.

-The load_data and save_data functions are simply used to load and save the proof verification results (only for test purposes).
+The load_data and save_data functions store and retrieve proof verification results (primarily for testing purposes).

 () load_data() impure {